Sign In

 Never stare at the talent.

-If you're lucky enough to be working on a big-budget production, it’s likely you will be working with some big-name actors.
-Over the course of your training, you will quickly be able to assess how to engage with crew and cast, as part of the Makeup Department, the cast will be a regular feature of your day.
-Some actors may prefer only to talk with the designer; others will be very easygoing, after all, you are all there to do a job.
+If you're lucky enough to be working on a big budget production as a trainee, it’s likely you will be working with some big name actors.
+Over the course of your training, you will quickly be able to asses how to engage with crew and cast, as part of the Makeup Department, the cast will be a regular feature of your day.
+Some actors may prefer only to talk with the designer; others will be very easy going, after all, you are all there to do a job.

 PHRASES EVERY ENTRANT IN THE MAKEUP DEPARTMENT SHOULD KNOW.